grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/redis/client/_index.md

 ---
 title: 'Client'
-excerpt: 'Client is a Redis client to interact with a Redis server or cluster.'
+description: 'Client is a Redis client to interact with a Redis server or cluster.'
 weight: 10
 weight: 10
 ---